Persie0/PDF-Page-Stripper/README.md

 1. Open the [web app](https://persie0.github.io/PDF-Page-Stripper/).
 2. Select one or more PDF files by clicking on the file input.
+3. Choose the comparison mode:
+    - Word comparison mode (default): Strips more pages by comparing individual words.
+    - Full text comparison mode: Strips fewer pages by comparing the entire text content.
-3. Click "Process PDFs" to start analyzing the documents.
+4. Click "Process PDFs" to start analyzing the documents.
-4. After processing, a "Download Processed PDFs" button will appear.
+5. After processing, a "Download Processed PDFs" button will appear.
 Click it to download a ZIP file containing the cleaned PDFs.

 ## How It Works

 1. **Upload PDF Files**: You can upload one or more PDF files using the file input field.
+2. **Comparison Mode**: Choose between word comparison (strips more) and full text comparison (strips less).
-2. **Page Comparison**: The tool extracts text from each page and compares it to the previous page.
-If the current page contains all the words from the previous page, the previous page is considered redundant and is removed.
+3. **Page Comparison**: The tool extracts content from each page and compares it to the previous page.
+If the current page contains all the content from the previous page (based on the chosen comparison mode), the previous page is considered redundant and is removed.
-3. **Download Processed PDFs**: After processing, you can download the modified PDFs, which only retain the relevant pages.
+4. **Download Processed PDFs**: After processing, you can download the modified PDFs, which only retain the relevant pages.
 The result is available as a downloadable ZIP file containing all processed PDFs.

 ## Features